rt-heroku/heroku.sample.dotnetcore2.postgres/README.md

 You've created a new ASP.NET Core MVC project.
 [Learn what's new](https://go.microsoft.com/fwlink/?LinkId=518016)

-You need to make the following changes in your Program.cs and Startup.cs to deploy on Heroku
+You need to make the following changes in your Program.cs to deploy on Heroku
 <br/>
 In **Program.cs**